thefuzz25/thefuzz25.github.io/about.md

 permalink: /about/
 ---

-Faiz Zaidi is a college student and amateur artist who’s work flirts with both sketches 🎨 and words 🖋️.
-When not behind a desk, he’s an avid reader and athlete.

-He was born in Dehradun, in 2005 and has since revolved around the Sun 19 times.
-As the son of an Olive Green, he has wheels on his feet, and his home is always spinning around.
-This has led him to live in 8 cities (so far), attend over 10 schools, and experience _more_ welcomes and goodbyes than most would find necessary.

-Currently, he is a sophomore at IIT Kharagpur, pursuing a bachelor’s degree in Manufacturing Science and Engineering.
-Beyond academics, he has a knack for coding, squash, and all things creative.
+Faiz Zaidi is a sophomore at IIT Kharagpur, majoring in Manufacturing Science and Engineering (which sounds *cooler* if you don’t ask too many follow-up questions).
+He enjoys sketching and writing — the first shows up on his Instagram, the second, hopefully, here 🤞🏻.

-<ins>Fun fact</ins>: Faiz does love rain 🌧️ _per se_ but he’d much rather enjoy it from the comfort of home, sitting by a glass window with a steaming cup of coffee ☕️ in hand.
+As the son of an Olive Green, he’s grown up with wheels on his feet and a home that's always on the move.
+Over the years, he’s collected more school IDs than friends he’s still in touch with — but in the process, has also mastered the art of packing and small talk. 🙃

+**Trivia**: When it rains, you'll likely find him indoors by a window, coffee in hand ☕️.
+Not out prancing in the downpour, but appreciating it just the same.

 <hr class="dots">